Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Monster is “bright”, “bold” and a “BIG personality” who has “come to the UK” from elsewhere, and though they’re not eager to blow their very own trumpet they’ve “feasted on a lot of awards” and couldn’t wait to get into “beast mode.”

-Theories: The panel instructed Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.
+Theories: The panel urged Cee-Lo Inexperienced, Andre 3000, LL Cool J, Elton John and Jamie Foxx.

-Many viewers at house agreed that Monster may very well be Cee-Lo Inexperienced, whereas others instructed Large Narstie, Roman Kemp and Chris Eubank.
+Many viewers at house agreed that Monster could possibly be Cee-Lo Inexperienced, whereas others urged Large Narstie, Roman Kemp and Chris Eubank.

 Who’s Octopus?